cyclic-software/www/content/posts/how-to-fail-at-serverless-serverless-is-stateless.md

 I'm sure there is some product X that has feature Y that fixes issue Z. I either didn't know about it at the time, didn't have the budget, couldn't get it through vendor/security review, product wouldn’t schedule it with our engineers or it didn't comply with enterprise architecture's plan for our software roadmap.
-As some guy once said: “You go to production with the tools you have, not the tools you want.”
+As some guy once said: "You go to production with the tools you have, not the tools you want."